MerceaOtniel/merceaotniel.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-<span style="color: red;">Currently, I am on the job market looking for a research scientist role.
+<span style="color: red;">I am on the job market looking for a research scientist role.
 If you have a project that fits with my research skills, do not hesitate to contact me.</span>

 I am a final-year PhD candidate jointly affiliated with the [Max Planck Institute for Intelligent Systems](https://is.mpg.de/) and the [University of Tubingen](https://uni-tuebingen.de/en/), part of the [IMPRS-IS doctoral program](https://imprs.is.mpg.de/).
 My research is supervised by [Prof. Zeynep Akata](https://scholar.google.com/citations?user=jQl9RtkAAAAJ&hl=en) and [Prof. Andreas Geiger](https://scholar.google.ca/citations?user=SrVnrPcAAAAJ&hl=en).
 During my PhD, I was also a guest PhD student at [Helmholtz Munich](https://www.helmholtz-munich.de/en) and [Technical University of Munich](https://www.tum.de/en/), supervised by Prof. Zeynep Akata.